 Top 10 Brad Paisley Songs

-Paisley’s trademark sense of humor strikes again in ‘Ticks.’
-The song features the narrator in a bar, where he uses the unusual pick up line, “I’d like to check you for ticks.”
-Written by Paisley with Kelly Lovelace and Tim Owens, ‘Ticks’ reached No. 1 in the Billboard Hot Country Songs chart.
-It has become a fan favorite in concert.
+Paisley’s trademark sense of humor strikes again in “Ticks”.
+The song features the narrator in a bar, where he uses the unusual pickup line, “I’d like to check you for ticks.”
+Written by Paisley with Kelly Lovelace and Tim Owens, “Ticks” reached No. 1 on the Billboard Hot Country Songs chart, and it has become a fan favorite in concert.

 This beautiful anthem became a No. 1 hit for Paisley in 2006.
 Written by George Teren and Rivers Rutherford, the soaring song about the otherworldly joys of heaven features Dolly Parton on harmony vocals.
 It became Paisley’s fifth No. 1, and Parton’s 25th on the strength of great lyrics: “And I’ll leave my heart wide open / I will love and have no fear / Yeah when I get where I’m going / Don’t cry for me down here.”

 Paisley debuted this song at the CMA Awards before it was ever recorded.
 The song is a celebration of country music, which takes on a number of topics that pop and rock artists would normally leave alone: “But this is country music, and we do.”
 Paisley called the song a “love letter” to country fans.
 The lyric calls out lines from a number of classic country songs.

 Paisley scored one of the starkest hits in recent memory with “Whiskey Lullaby.”
 Written by Bill Anderson and Jon Randall, the song tells the story of a man who drinks himself to death after his lover ends their relationship.
 After his death, she subsequently drinks herself to death, too.
 Alison Krauss provided the female vocal.
 The song reached No. 3 in the charts, and won Song of the Year at the 2005 CMA Awards.